Best Travel Credit Cards For Frequent Flyers

 The ultimate travel credit card winner goes to…

 The points earned will have no expiry dates too.
-So if free flights is what you are looking for, it is definitely possible!
+So if free flights are what you are looking for, it is definitely possible.

 Travel Accident Insurance with coverage of up to RM50,000Receive 5X Rewards points when you shop for everyday purchases

 With a number of cards to choose from, the question you will want to ask yourself in the end is “Which card will give ME the best travel experience?”
 So understanding your travel lifestyle is key here.
 Remember, there is no one card that is the best for everyone.
-If you travel mostly within Asia, then you might be better off picking a card like the AmBank Visa Platinum card.
+If you travel mostly within Asia, then you might be better off picking a card like the AmBank Platinum Visa/Mastercard.
+If you love premium lounges and being treated like a VIP, then you might want to get the Citi Rewards or the Standard Chartered WorldMiles Credit Card.

 Consider where you frequently travel, how much do you normally spend, what sort of privileges do you really want as well as which is your preferred airline.
 Once you’ve narrowed all of this down, finding a credit card that fits into all this will be much simpler.